This past week I’ve been making some changes in my dining room in preparation for holiday entertaining.

 Other fruit (apples, cranberries, pomegranate)

 I’m a huge fan of LOTS and LOTS of candles in my table settings.
 I think they add just the right amount of warmth and elegance.
-I also like to mix and match the metal tones of the candle holders.
+Mixing the metal tones of my candle holders is also something I like to do.
 I used a few mercury glass holders, one gold and a couple of silver here.

 TIP: You can take any glass candleholder and turn it into mercury glass by using this magical spray paint.
 I wanted to add that unique ‘bling’ but didn’t want to spend the money so last year I took 8 of my plain old glass candleholders and transformed them in just a few minutes!